xlladdins/xll/docs/Excel4MacrosA-D.md

     > replaced all of the appropriate references or values, the
     > \#VALUE\! error value is returned.

->
+> &nbsp;

 The next four arguments correspond to check boxes and options in the Apply Names dialog box.
 Arguments that correspond to check boxes are logical values.
 If an argument is TRUE, Microsoft Excel selects the check box; if FALSE, Microsoft Excel clears the check box.

-Ignore    corresponds to the Ignore Relative/Absolute check box.
+Ignore&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Ignore Relative/Absolute check box.

-Use\_rowcol    corresponds to the Use Row And Column Names check box.
+Use\_rowcol&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Use Row And Column Names check box.
 If use\_rowcol is FALSE, the next three arguments are ignored.

-Omit\_col    corresponds to the Omit Column Name If Same Column check box.
+Omit\_col&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Omit Column Name If Same Column check box.

-Omit\_row    corresponds to the Omit Row Name If Same Row check box.
+Omit\_row&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Omit Row Name If Same Row check box.

-Order\_num    determines which range name is listed first when a cell reference is replaced by a row-oriented and a column-oriented range name, as shown in the following table.
+Order\_num&nbsp;&nbsp;&nbsp;&nbsp;determines which range name is listed first when a cell reference is replaced by a row-oriented and a column-oriented range name, as shown in the following table.

 |                |                          |
 | -------------- | ------------------------ |